 Directed by Taylor Owen, Beaverbrook Chair in Media, Ethics and Communications, Associate Professor at the Max Bell School, and a leading voice in technology governance in Canada, the Centre is committed to public-facing work through a range of events, podcasts and workshops aimed at translating cutting-edge research for broad public audiences and policy makers.

 More about the Centre

-The Centre intends to create critical research that informs the public debate and policy makers about the changing relationship between media and democracy, so that we as a society can create policies aimed at maximising the benefits and minimizing the systemic harms embedded in the design and use of emerging technologies
+The Centre intends to create critical research that informs the public debate and policymakers about the changing relationship between media and democracy, so that we as a society can create policies aimed at maximizing the benefits and minimizing the systemic harms embedded in the design and use of emerging technologies.

-The Center’s research is focused on three core research streams: technology governance, information ecosystems, and media and journalism.
+The Centre’s research is focused on three core research streams: technology governance, information ecosystems, and media and journalism.

-- Tech-Informed Policy, a collaboration with Derek Ruths from McGill’s Computer Science department that develops policy briefs aimed at demystifying new technology for policy makers.
+- Tech-Informed Policy—a collaboration with Derek Ruths from McGill’s Computer Science department—develops policy briefs aimed at demystifying new technology for policymakers.

 - A broad range of work on international platform governance in collaboration with the Center for International Governance Innovation (CIGI), including a network of international civil servants, scholars and legislators working together to develop comprehensive platform governance policies.

 - Collaboration on podcasts including Big Tech, and a new series on parenting and technology.